gap-packages/unitlib/README.md

 The library for  groups  of order 128  was compressed using gzip program and, therefore,  will be available  only  in  UNIX-type systems  (including  UNIX- installation in Mac OS X and Cygwin installation in Windows).

-To work  with the library  for groups  of order 243 you will also need the IO package by Max Neunhöffer to retrieve the data from the UnitLib homepage.

 The UnitLib package is redistributed with GAP,  but is not loaded by default.
 Therefore, to use UnitLib, first you need to load it as follows: